enabledhq/enabledhq.github.io/_posts/2016-06-07-hiring-devs-dos-donts.md

 ---
 layout: post
-title: 'How To Hire Software Developers: Dos and Don''ts'
+title: 'How To Choose Software Developers: Dos and Don''ts'
-date: 2016-06-07T00:00:00.000Z
+date: 'Tue Jun 07 2016 09:30:00 GMT+0930 (ACST)'
 main-category: technology
+categories:
-categories: technology
+  - technology
 author: grant
 hero-banner: /images/Blog_Header_howtohire.jpg
 thumbnail-image: /images/img_howtohire_thumb.jpg
-description: >
+description: >-
   Finding good software and app developers is hard, building long-term relationships with them is even harder.
 Here’s how to get in right from the start.